Pay your rates online

 The rating year begins on 1 July and ends on 30 June.

 Mitchell Shire Council issues its Annual Rate and Valuation Notice in July/August.
-Ratepayers can only pay their rates in four instalments or by direct debit over 11 instalments.
+Rates are payable in four instalments.

 Paying by instalment